ccbogel/QualCoder/README.md

 Manual Install:

-Once python is installed run the install.sh script
+Once a python 3.x is installed run the install.sh script from withing the qualcoder folder.

-The install.sh will run the following commands to install the pyqt5 and lxml modules:

-sudo apt-get install python3-pyqt5

-sudo apt-get install python3-lxml

-sudo apt-get install python3-pil

-sudo apt install vlc qtwayland5

 Windows: